rylew2/portfolio-rylew/content/project/sensecourse.md

 ## Intro

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_SenseCourse_ is an application that a student teammate and I built for the <ins>[Education Technology](https://omscs.gatech.edu/cs-6460-educational-technology)</ins> class in OMSCS.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_SenseCourse_ is an application that a student teammate and I built for the <ins>[Education Technology](https://omscs.gatech.edu/cs-6460-educational-technology)</ins> class in my masters program (OMSCS).
 The Education Technology course was a broad look into the intersection of education and technology including: pedagogical models, current technology issues, and understanding the field through various EdTech research papers and past final projects.
 The application was built using Flask and jQuery, and hosted on Heroku.

 #### Choosing SenseCourse